rarebreed/protean-service/protean/docs/combat.md

 story by focusing too much time on combat.
 Though combat will take more time due to this level of simulation, I feel it is a worthwhile trade.
 As I mentioned earlier, I think it is actually better for storytelling than the too abstracted combat systems of other games.
 I also will argue that victory will feel more sweet, because you have put more thought and effort into it.
-I will also argue that combat may not take as much time as other systems, because combat in retro will be more lethal or at least render characters hors de combat much faster than most games.
+I will also argue that combat may not take as much time as other systems, because combat in protean will be more lethal or at least render characters hors de combat much faster than most games.
 While simulating the action may take longer, successful hits will be more brutal than most games (especially ones using hit points) and thus combatants will be taken out of combat with fewer hits (often just one).